MATNet: Multi-Level Fusion Transformer-Based Model for Day-Ahead PV Generation Forecasting: Proposed Architecture

 \subsection{Multi-Level Joint Fusion}

-The dense interpolation stage leads to the creation of three representation vectors in \(\mathbb{R}^{d_{model}} \), each representing the \ac{pv} production history, weather history, and weather forecast branches, respectively.
-To combine these branch-specific representations into a multimodal vector, we use a fusion layer also known as a shared representation layer.
-There are several approaches proposed for joint fusion, such as summation, mean, Kronecker product, etc. However, the most widely used approach is concatenation, and so, we have adopted this approach in our work.
-For further information on this topic, please refer to~\cite{bayoudh2021survey}.
+The dense interpolation stage leads to the generation of three representation vectors in \(\mathbb{R}^{d_{model}} \), each representing the \ac{pv} production history, weather history, and weather forecast branches, respectively.
+To effectively combine these branch-specific unimodal representations into a unified multimodal vector, we use a fusion layer, also named shared representation layer.
+Traditional fusion approaches, such as element-wise summation, mean, or Kronecker product, operate at the element-wise or tensor level, applying uniform operations to combine information across modalities.
+While these methods are effective for some tasks, they often do not fully account for the varying relevance of each input branch and fail to fully capture the intricate interactions and dependencies that exist between heterogeneous data sources, especially when the data streams represent temporally or spatially distinct phenomena~\cite{baltruvsaitis2018multimodal}, as in our case.
+To address these limitations, we propose a soft-attention mechanism to guide the fusion process.
+This attention mechanism helps emphasize the important features within each representation, contributing more effectively to the final multimodal vector.
+Soft-attention mechanisms have been widely adopted in various tasks, where selective focus has been shown to significantly improve model performance by enabling the model to prioritize informative features while ignoring less relevant ones~\cite{bahdanau2014neural, vaswani2017attention}.

+Formally, let \(\textbf{x}_1, \textbf{x}_2 \in \mathbb{R}^{d_{\text{model}}}\) represent two input vectors from different modalities.
+Each input vector is passed through a fully connected layer followed by a non-linear activation function to obtain an intermediate representation: